mkutter72/TicTacToe/README.md

 1. Click the New Game Button
 1. Type the new game ID into the input box
 1. Click the Watch Game button
+1. Click on squares, wait while the waiting for other player message is displayed

 Player O is determined by who runs the Join
 To play as Player O: